How To Paste A Formula Down A Column In Google Sheets

 Why Paste A Formula Down A Column?

 Pasting a formula down a column is useful when you need to perform the same calculation on multiple rows of data.
 For example, if you have a list of numbers and you want to calculate the sum of each row, you can use a formula like =SUM(A1:A10) and then copy it down the column.
-(See Also: How Do You Calculate Standard Deviation In Google Sheets)
+(See Also: How To Move Things In Google Sheets)

 How To Paste A Formula Down A Column